Cathy-L/eq-raid-bot/README.md

 # Project 1999 Discord Raid Bot

+## Fix for the Discord Bot command update is a WIP.

 Invite: https://discord.com/api/oauth2/authorize?client_id=983582463643254814&permissions=1100585593920&scope=bot

 ### NOTE: In order for the bot to work properly, your server MUST include all the exact LOWERCASE emoji names listed in the `emojis` directory (minus the .png extension)